BiGuideCollection/BiGuide/README.md

 Note: After the user study, the model will be trained offline using collected data to compare their performance.

 #### <span id="4">IV.
 Dataset
-Our collected dataset and the annotations are in "./Server/data/"
+Our collected data samples and the annotations samples are in "./Server/data/".
+Will release the full dataset in Oct.2023.

 #### <span id="5">V. Running BiGuide on Client and Server Devices
 ##### 1. Running BiGuide on Server